What Does EMDR Stand For?

 How Does EMDR Work?

-This technique recognizes that a person’s behavior is intricately linked to the neurobiological processes of the brain and these processes can influence the behavior of an individual’s as well as that person’s emotional functioning.
+This technique recognizes that a person’s behavior is intricately linked to the neurobiological processes of the brain.
+Furthermore, these processes can influence behavior, as well as emotional functioning.
 EMDR incorporates components from other forms of psychotherapy, but one of the unique elements to this approach is the use of bilateral stimulation of the brain to access and resolve disturbing material that may be stored in the brain.
 This technique is also effective for trauma resolution and performance enhancement.

 EMDR and Treating Trauma

 It is extremely common that people who experience trauma develop traumatic symptoms and harmful coping strategies.
 EMDR uses the natural information processing of the brain to assist a person in resolving disturbing emotions, feelings, and cognitions that may be a result of a traumatic incident or other event in a person’s life.